vixalien/muzika/README.md

 # Muzika

 > [!CAUTION]
-> Muzika is currently unmaintained.
-See #220 for more details.
+> Muzika is currently unmaintained, and will be archived in the future.
+See https://github.com/vixalien/muzika/issues/220 for more details.

 Muzika is an elegant music streaming app.